Framework Comparison

 Best For

-Business automation workflows with clearly defined steps, roles, and handoffs.
-Ideal for sales pipeline automation, customer support triage, data processing pipelines, and any scenario where work flows through a predictable sequence of specialized agents.
+Business workflows with clearly defined steps and handoffs.
+Sales pipelines, content production, customer support triage, data processing, and any scenario where work flows predictably through specialized roles.

 Verdict